DavidObando/carnd/Term3/Project1/README.md

 ### Reflection

-The process to get here was iteritative, one in which I discovered and fixed issues one at a time.
+The process to get here was iterative, one in which I discovered and fixed issues one at a time.
 My starting point was the [Path Planning Walkthrough video](https://www.youtube.com/watch?v=7sI3VHFPP0w) linked from the Path Planning project description in Udacity's website.
 This allowed me to have basic control over the vehicle and to know where to begin with regards to the sensor fusion data.

 Next I started to work on separating the vehicle behavior from the basic controller code I already had.
 I did this by taking parts of the code I had produced for the behavior planning lab in lesson 4 of term 3 and adjusting it for my needs.
 The main evolution in this code compared with the lab is that this solution is truly a deep search of an optimal path that expands the action tree at every timestep, generating a large number of possible trajectories and selecting the one that yields the lowest cost.

+#### Trajectories tree expansion
 The original code simply selected a possible state (keep lane, lane change left, etc.) and proceeded to see what would happen 3 seconds in the future after executing this action.
 The outcome was a less-than-ideal and non-realistic representation of the future.
 The solution evolved to be what you see in `update_state` in `vehicle.cpp`.
 Here we're running a prediction engine that will go, 1 second at a time, up to 6 seconds in the future expanding the trajectories tree with all possible states at any given point.

 I wish I was able to visualize these trajectories in the simulator to overlay the potential trajectories and their cost as they were happening, but alas, this is not supported.
 Had I been able to visualize what was going on I would have seen something like: